kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ## Logging

-In microservice architecture, logs are collected in the central log management system.
-We will use KumuluzEE Logs to enable advanced logging mechanisms and send logs to Logstash.
+In the microservice architecture, logs should be collected in the central log management system.
+We will use the KumuluzEE Logs to enable advanced logging mechanisms and send logs to elastic Stack using Logstash.
 First, add the following Maven dependency:

 ```xml
 <dependency>